miki998/styleSpaceGan3-pytorch/readme.md

 ## Description
+Our code is largely notebook based and is applying stable scripts from previously known repositories.
+Main points are as follows:
 - We re-apply style channel searching techniques on stylegan3-R and stylegan3-T. (inspired from https://github.com/betterze/StyleSpace)
 - The found channels are used for editing on both generated images and real-inverted images
 - Inversion was done by projection (through respective stylegan3 model)
+- Some experiments were done to qualitatively and quantitatively compare edit quality across models

 ## Requirements